casper-network/casper-node-quickstart/README.md

 ### AWS IAM

 An AWS IAM user with appropriate resource creation permissions should be used when running the Quickstart.
-Use of the AWS account root user is discouraged.
+Use of the AWS account's root user is discouraged.

-Refer to AWS documentation on [Security best practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html)
+Refer to the AWS documentation on [Security best practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html)

 ### Hardware Requirements